Bruce Highway (Gin Gin – Benaraby), Station Creek and Boyne River, upgrade bridges

 Key features

-- Improve structural integrity of the bridges.
+- Improved structural integrity of both bridges.

 Funding